Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 The Importance of a Comprehensive Business Plan

-The only way to be successful with a new venture is to create a roadmap.
+Creating a roadmap greatly increases your chances of success when starting a business.
 Business plans serve as templates to help entrepreneurs navigate the challenges of their new ventures.
 You'll need to understand how you plan to meet the challenges you'll face before you get started.

 Your plan will make it easier to achieve your goals and can help attract financing if you need it.